Database Views as Explanations for Relational Deep Learning: Related Work

-To address the explainability in RDL, we review the broader literature on ML explanations.
-These are categorized by their perspective as either \e{local} or \e{global} \cite{guidotti2019survey, samek2019explainable, molnar2020interpretable, bassan24_local_global}.
-Global approaches aim to explain a model's overall behavior, while local approaches focus on individual predictions.
-Approaches also vary in focus: some rely on producing local approximations using simpler models (e.g., LIME \cite{ribeiro2016trust}, SHAP \cite{lundberg2017unified}), while others highlight \e{critical input subsets}, such as the rule-based conditions generated by Anchors \cite{ribeiro2018anchors}.
-A more formal distinction further classifies the latter into \e{abductive} and \e{contrastive} \cite{marques2022delivering, barcelo2025explaining}.
+\introparagraph{ML explanations} To address the explainability in RDL, we review the broader XAI literature.
+Explanations are categorized as either \e{local} (i.e., focusing on individual predictions) or \e{global} (i.e., explaining a model's overall behavior) \cite{guidotti2019survey, samek2019explainable, molnar2020interpretable, bassan24_local_global}.
+For example, local feature attribution methods \cite{ribeiro2016should_lime, lundberg2017unified, sundararajan2017axiomatic_IG}, explain individual predictions by assigning importance scores to each feature associated with a specific instance, while global feature importance methods like PFI \cite{breiman2001_pfi} and its variants \cite{fisher2019_pfi, debeer2020cpi, molnar2024conditional_subgroups}, detect important features across all predictions by measuring the each feature's impact on model performance.
+A more formal distinction further classifies these methods into \e{abductive} and \e{contrastive} \cite{marques2022delivering, barcelo2025explaining}.
 Abductive explanations identify minimal subsets of the input \e{sufficient} to preserve the model's prediction, whereas contrastive explanations specify the minimal changes required to alter it.
-In our context, explanation views are global, as they refer to the database as a whole rather than particular instances, and abductive, as they identify the database components sufficient to determine the model's behavior.
+In our context, explanation views are global, as they refer to the database as a whole, and abductive, as they identify the database components sufficient to determine the model's behavior. \rebuttal{R1D9d, R3C2 and R3D2}{ Crucially, traditional XAI assumes a feature vector associated with each prediction instance.
+In RDL, there is no single ``prediction tuple'' containing all relevant features.
+Instead, predictions use the relational graph where tuples across multiple tables are connected, and features are derived through message-passing and aggregation.
+This makes these methods conceptually misaligned with RDL, as they ignore that features are computed by combining multiple connected tuples and that the relational structure itself carries predictive information}.